tmtk75/tmtk75.github.io/_posts/2012-10-24-installation_of_ruby_with_rvm_as_using_chef-solo.md

 ---
 layout: post
-title: Installation of ruby with rvm as using chef-solo
+title: Installation of ruby with rvm to be available of chef-solo
 creation-date: 2012-10-24 12:54:20
 ---
 Everytime I set up ruby on a new machine, I forget how to install chef-solo works well.